-Northeastern’s 67-acre Main Campus on the Northwest Side of Chicago is a welcoming community to the more than 8,000 students who attend Northeastern.
+Northeastern’s 67-acre Main Campus on the Northwest Side of Chicago is a welcoming community to the almost 7,500 students who attend Northeastern.
 In addition to our Main Campus in the North Park neighborhood of Chicago, we also have locations in the Avondale and Bronzeville neighborhoods and in Grayslake, Illinois.

 Students can take advantage of our residence hall’s convenient location and unmatched amenities.
 The Nest is located centrally on the Main Campus and includes features such as a fitness center, computer center, recreation lounge, billiards, foosball, air hockey, and much more.

 Once you get started at Northeastern, our faculty will prepare you to think critically, adapt to change, solve problems, and become a leader in your chosen field—qualities employers look for.
 Along your academic journey, internships and research opportunities are excellent avenues for exploring and gaining practical experience; they look great on résumés and give you a distinct advantage in any job search.
 We support student research through symposia, independent studies, and research positions.

 Northeastern offers several academic support programs, including the University Honors Program, which gives students an edge when entering the professional world or graduate school.
 Northeastern also offers tutoring, consulting, disability services, international study tours, and Alternative Spring Breaks.